boryanagoncharenko/CssCoco/test.md

  list-style-type: square;
 }
 ```
-**Actions**:  Find rulesets that contain any of the properites in the list [list-style-type, list-style-position, list-style-image]
+**Actions**:  Find rulesets that contain any of the properties in the list [list-style-type, list-style-position, list-style-image]

  ---
 **Description**: Do not use units after zero values